AlexandruNiculae/CarRecognition/README.md

 2.Keras:
   The [Keras guide][k_guide] results in an accuracy of over 99% for MNIST.

+## State of the art
+  The dataset we used was part of [FGComp 2013][FGCComp2013], in 2 tracks:
+    - In Track 1, bounding boxes will be provided at both training and test time.
+    - In Track 2, bounding boxes will be provided only at training time.
+   The team **Inria-Xerox** used visual features based on dense SIFT and RGB descriptors, spatial coordinates coding, and Fisher Vectors.
+Then, "one versus all" SVM classifiers are run to predict the category of each image.
+   On track 1 they reach the accuracy of 87.7876 and on track 2 82.7136 accuracy.

+   The **Symbiotic** team used a method in which Fisher-encoded SIFT and color histogram are extracted from the foreground area and each of the detected parts.
+All features are concatenated together into the final high dimensional representation, which is fed into a linear SVM for classification.
+5-fold bagging is used for track 1 in the linear SVM stage.
+   On track 1 they reach the accuracy of 81.0347 and on track 2 77.9878 accuracy.

 ## Our Results:
 Here are the results that we obtained using the [Stanford dataset of cars][cars_data] instead of MNIST.

 1.Tensorflow:
   **TBC**